 Serolsar Lake is revered on both sides of the ridge and numerous pilgrims trek up to the lake from nearby villages.
 The path from Jalori Pass to the lake is dominated by Kharsu oak trees.
 Jibhi is an ideal destination to unwind and to introspect and is surrounded by thick pine and deodar forests.
 Shoja is famous for its scenic surroundings and is a picturesque village.
 Jalori Pass offers panoramic views of the Dhauladhar and Pir Panjal ranges.

 Come along as we have an epic road trip, exploring some of the most beautiful spots around the area.
-Hike up to frozen Serolsar Lake, walk amidst jungles, and visit untouched waterfalls and some of the high altitude passes of India!
+Hike up to Serolsar Lake, walk amidst jungles, and visit untouched waterfalls and some of the high altitude passes of India!

 Tirthan Valley Map